Airheads

-Airheads is a 1994 American comedy film written by Rich Wilkes, directed by Michael Lehmann, and starring Brendan Fraser, Steve Buscemi, Adam Sandler, Chris Farley, Ernie Hudson, Michael McKean, Harold Ramis, Judd Nelson, Michael Richards, Amy Locane and Joe Mantegna.
-It tells the story of a band of loser musicians who stage a hijacking of a radio station in order to get airplay for their demo recording.
+Airheads is a 1994 American comedy film directed by Michael Lehmann and written by Rich Wilkes.
+It stars Brendan Fraser, Steve Buscemi, and Adam Sandler as the members of a struggling rock band who hijack a Los Angeles radio station in order to get their demo aired.
+The rest of the principal cast includes Chris Farley, Michael McKean, Judd Nelson, Michael Richards, and Joe Mantegna, with Ernie Hudson, Amy Locane, Nina Siemaszko, Marshall Bell, Reg E. Cathey, and David Arquette in supporting roles.

-The film was met with negative reviews and performed poorly at the box office.
+Airheads was a critical and commercial failure, but has since come to be viewed as a cult film.

 Plot

-Chazz, Rex, and Pip are in the LA hard rock band "The Lone Rangers" who are continuously turned down as they try to get their demo tape heard by record producers like Jimmie Wing.
+In Los Angeles, Chester "Chazz Darby" Ogilvie and his friends, sibling musicians Rex and Pip, are in the Los Angeles hard rock band "The Lone Rangers" who are continuously rejected while trying to get their demo tape heard by record producers like Jimmie Wing.
 After scolding him for being lazy, Chazz's girlfriend Kayla kicks him out of her apartment.

-The Lone Rangers try to get the local rock station KPPX to play their reel-to-reel tape on the air trying to break-in through the back door.
-After several unsuccessful attempts, station employee Suzzi comes out to smoke and they keep the door from shutting behind her.

-Once inside, laid back DJ Ian "The Shark" talks with them on the air.
-Station manager Milo overhears them and intervenes but Ian continues broadcasting.
-After Milo insults Rex by calling him "Hollywood Boulevard trash," he and Chazz pull out realistic-looking water pistols filled with hot sauce and demand airplay.
-After setting up an old reel-to-reel for the demo, the tape begins to play but is quickly destroyed when the player malfunctions.
-The guys try to run, but Doug Beech had already called the police and they see the building is surrounded.
+The Lone Rangers try to get local rock station KPPX to play their reel-to-reel tape on the air by attempting to break-in through the back door.
+Once inside, DJ Ian "The Shark" talks with them on the air.
+Station manager Milo overhears them and intervenes, but Ian continues broadcasting.
+After Milo calls Rex "Hollywood Boulevard trash," he and Chazz pull out realistic-looking water pistols filled with hot pepper sauce and demand airplay.
+After setting up an old reel-to-reel for the demo, the tape begins to play but is immediately destroyed when the player malfunctions.
+The trio attempt escape, but the station's accountant Doug Beech has already called the police.
+The building ends up being surrounded as the Lone Rangers start rounding up Suzzi and the other employees Yvonne, Marcus, and Carter.

 They negotiate with the police who are now tasked to find Kayla who has a cassette of the demo.
-Since the station never went off the air, news of the hostage crisis travels quickly and numerous fans begin showing up outside the radio station interfering with police.
-A SWAT team has also arrived where Carl Mace prefers using force over negotiation tactics by Sergeant O'Malley.
+Since the station never went off the air, news of the hostage crisis travel and fans begin showing up outside and interfering with police.
+A SWAT team also arrives where Carl Mace prefers using force over negotiation tactics by Sergeant O'Malley.
 His team secretly passes a gun through a roof vent to Beech who has been hiding in the air ducts.
-During the crisis, it is revealed that Milo had secretly signed a deal to change KPPX's format to Adult Contemporary which includes having to fire Ian and most of the other employees.
-When this comes out, Ian and a few employees side with the band and turn against Milo.
+During the crisis, it is revealed that Milo secretly signed a deal to change KPPX's format from rock to adult contemporary which includes having to fire Ian and most of the other employees.
+Consequently, Ian and some employees side with the band and turn against Milo.